-Zhou Daguan describes ancient Angor at its peak
+Zhou Daguan describes ancient Angkor at its peak

 Paul Pelliot (1878 –1945) was a French Sinologist and Orientalist who explored Central Asia and discovered several ancient manuscripts.

 The royal palace, as well as official buildings and noble residences, all face east.
-The royal palace is north of the Golden Tower and the Golden Bridge.
+The royal palace lies north of the Golden Tower and the Golden Bridge.
 Where the sovereign conducts his affairs, there is a golden window; to the right and left of the frame, on square pillars, there are mirrors, about forty to fifty, arranged on the sides of the window.
-The bottom of the window is shaped like an elephant.
+The sill of the sovereign’s window is shaped like an elephant.

 Everyone, starting with the sovereign, both men and women, wear their hair in a bun and have bare shoulders.
 They simply wrap a piece of cloth around their waist.
 There are many rules regarding the fabrics based on each person’s rank.
 Only the prince can wear continuous patterned fabrics.
 He wears a golden diadem, similar to those on the heads of vajradharas.
 Sometimes, he does not wear a diadem and simply wraps a garland of fragrant flowers reminiscent of jasmine in his bun.

-In the common people, only women can dye the soles of their feet and the palms of their hands; men would not dare to.
+Among common people, only women can dye the soles of their feet and the palms of their hands; men would not dare to.
 High officials and princes can wear fabrics with widely spaced patterns.
-Only the simple mandarins can wear fabrics with two groups of patterns.
-In the common people, only women are allowed to wear them.
-But even if a newly arrived Chinese wears a fabric with two groups of patterns, it is not considered a crime because he is “ngan-ting-pa-cha” (Ngang-tin-pa-cha, who does not know the rules).
+Only officials may wear fabrics with two groups of patterns.
+Among common people, only women are allowed to wear such special types of cloth.
+But even if a newly arrived Chinese wears a fabric with two groups of patterns, it is not considered a crime because he is “ngan-ting-pa-cha”, a person who does not know the rules.

 When officials go out, their emblems and their entourage are arranged according to their rank.
 The highest dignitaries use a golden palanquin and four parasols with golden handles; the following have a golden palanquin and two parasols with golden handles, then a golden palanquin and one parasol with a golden handle, and finally a simple parasol with a silver handle.”